Index to this series | Text of Chapman’s Homer’s Iliad

 As thou aduisest: neuer feare, that any foe shall take

-Thy life from thee, for tis this lance …
+Thy life from thee, for tis this lance.
+This said, all forwards make …

 In what I quoted, the eagle is called “Jove’s fowl,” but there is otherwise no suggestion that the ornithosaurian aerial combat is any kind of sign.
 We may therefore read Homer as David Bolotin suggests we read Thucydides, in the article I quoted in discussing Collingwood’s politics: